Brian Kendrick: World Wrestling Entertainment (2002–2004)

 In late 2002, Kendrick signed a contract with WWE, but was unable to compete until he completed his time in the independent circuit.
 He made his WWE debut on the edition of January 11, 2003, of Velocity under the gimmick of a mascot representing the local sports team of the town in which he was competing.
 He continued wearing masks for several weeks, each time competing under a different identity.
 After acting as a telegram deliverer for Big Show to Undertaker, and getting a Last Ride for his troubles, he showed up the following week and began a series of events trying to impress the then General Manager of Smackdown!
 Stephanie McMahon in order to earn a contract for the WWE, including trying to last five minutes in a match with Kurt Angle.
 He eventually earned himself a contract on the March 20, 2003, episode of Smackdown! by defeating Shannon Moore.
 His first major storyline within WWE came on the May 1, 2003, episode of SmackDown!.
 He reverted to his former "Spanky" ring name after he interrupted a promo by John Cena.
 The two feuded over their similar hip hop gimmicks, until May 22.
 On October 30, Spanky began teaming with Paul London until January 13, 2004, when Kendrick left WWE to return to Zero1.

-Independent circuit (2004–2005)
+Japan and Independent circuit (2004–2005)

 After leaving WWE, Kendrick wrestled in different independent promotions.
 He returned to Pro Wrestling Zero1 as "Spanky" and was quickly pushed to capture the NWA International Lightweight Tag Team Championship.
 This occurred with partner Low Ki on February 19, 2004, when they defeated Dick Togo and Ikuto Hidaka.
 They lost the championship to Tatsuhito Takaiwa and Tomohiro Ishii a few months later.
 Kendrick gained a new tag team partner in Kaz Hayashi, on September 19, 2004, and won back the championships.
 They held onto the titles until March 2005, when they dropped them to Hidaka and Minoru Fujita.
 Although he lost the tag titles in March, Kendrick, as Spanky, received a singles push, and won the Zero-One United States Openweight Championship that same month. but he lost the title in September 2005.